 In 1974, nearly a half century ago, Ray Kurzweil (yes, that Ray Kurzweil, the famous author and futurist) founded and later sold Kurzweil Computer Products, Inc. to Xerox along with a technology called omni-font OCR (Optical Character Recognition).
 By the late 1990s this OCR technology was much improved, ubiquitous, and had attained commodity status as a standard software feature of most consumer-oriented document scanners.
 However, OCR was limited by a lack of “understanding” of the text characters it identified in documents.

 Enter the information age, and the advent of Artificial Intelligence (AI) and Machine Learning (ML) algorithms.
 Today, AI can take OCR technology as far as Ray Kurzweil probably imagined when he first conceived of machines reading text on a page.
 With well-trained AI, machines can “read” and “understand” the documents presented to them, turning unstructured documents into structured data, in seconds.
-Instead of spending 10 minutes of human effort to transcribe a 1040 form, using technology that is available today at a fraction of the cost of human labor, that 1040 form could be entered into the IRS systems nearly instantly, with far greater accuracy.
+Instead of spending 10 minutes of human effort to transcribe a 1040 form, using technology that is available today at a fraction of the cost of human labor, that 1040 form could be entered into the IRS systems nearly instantly and with far greater accuracy using OCR powered by Artificial Intelligence and Machine Learning.

 Now, imagine the positive impact that technology could have on the IRS workforce, its revenue collection and fraud detection capabilities, and the satisfaction of U.S. taxpayers.